Compendium of free art lessons

 Lesson 1 - Getting started.
 Learning

-between oils, alkyds, acrylics.
-Values and grounds and the
+oils, alkyds, acrylics.
+Values and grounds and the limited palette

-warm and cool color palette, and exercise in
+and cool color palette, and exercise in mixing greys.

 Lesson 6 - Creating effective shadows

 Lesson 7 - Understanding Contrast

 Lesson 9 - Local color and using warm

 and cool to lighten/darken.

 Lesson 11 - Color temperature: painting